Nikys/gradient-projection-l1/README.md

-# Efficient gradient projections on ℓ1-ball for full sparse data
+# Efficient gradient projections on ℓ1-ball for full and sparse data
 Implementation of algorithms described at paper "Efficient Projections onto the ℓ1-Ball for Learning in High Dimensions" by J.Duchi, S.Shalev-Shwartz, Y.Singer and T.Chandra: